Get it on Fab Store

 Overview

-BlueLine is a professional productivity suite for Unreal Engine 5.7, designed to solve the two biggest frictions in professional Blueprint development: Messy Graphs and Invisible Data.
+BlueLine is a professional productivity suite for Unreal Engine 5.7, designed to solve the three biggest frictions in professional Unreal development: Messy Blueprint Graphs, Invisible Data, and Clunky Level Editor Workflows.

 🧲 "Magnet" Formatting